meal-or-no-meal/meal-or-no-meal.github.io/index.md

 range.
 This list display will allow the user to check/uncheck ingredients as a visual cue for whether or not they need to acquire that ingredient.

+## Current State of Meal or No Meal

+The current state of Meal or No Meal can be best described as "tween" - that is to say:
+It's mature enough to do some chores.
+It does some chores well, it won't do some chores at all.
+And if you ask it in the wrong way- it might give you some sass.

+#### What It Does
+What the app is currently able to do:
+  * User can create a meal with a Name, Recipe, Equipment Needed, and Prep Time in minutes.
+  * Meals can be edited and deleted by the User.
+  * Meals can be stored and retrieved from the database.
+  * Meals can be scheduled to a Meal Slot on the calendar.
+  * Navigate between Meals, Calendar, and Shopping List with bottom navigation.

+#### Improvements
+What we would like to improve:
+* High Priority Items

+    * INCOMPLETE - Ingredients are not currently being stored or retrieved.
+They also need to be parsed from Strings to Lists of ingredient items.
+    * INCOMPLETE - Shopping List does is not currently wired to retreive ingredients and needs date-range logic in the query
+    * INCOMPLETE - Selecting a meal from a meal slot on the Calendar fragment does not yet display the details of the selected meal.
+    * INCOMPLETE - Calendar does not currently display the

+* Medium Priority Items

+    * INCOMPLETE - Layout needs to be locked into a vertical mode.
+    * BUG - Issue scheduling two meals in the same meal slot needs to be resolved.
+    * INCOMPLETE - Unable to remove meals from a scheduled slot
+    * INCOMPLETE - Replace EditTexts for Meal Details input with a text popup to improve visual aesthetic and user functionality

 ## Intended users